-In Illinois, public high schools must offer driver education and behind-the-wheel training.
+In Illinois, most public high schools offer driver education and behind-the-wheel training.

-Take time to find a quality school—one that focuses on your teen’s safety—instead of a school that is the least expensive, most convenient or focused solely on your teen passing the driving test.
+Take time to find a quality driving school—one that focuses on your teen’s safety—instead of a driving school that is the least expensive, most convenient or focused solely on teens passing the driving test.

 - Ask around.
 Does your local high school offer driver education?
 Check with friends and neighbors about programs they’ve used.

-- Call several schools.
-Ask specific questions about their operations, curriculum and training vehicles and request references.
+- Call several driving schools.
+Ask questions about the quality of their operations, and ask for references.

 - Check with the Better Business Bureau.

-- Choosing a Driving School – Driver education courses are designed to teach new drivers the fundamental skills and basic knowledge required to drive a motor vehicle.
-Tips in this AAA brochure will help you select the best driver training school.
+- Choosing a Driving School – Driver education courses are designed to teach new drivers fundamental skills and basic knowledge required to drive a motor vehicle.
+Tips in this AAA brochure will help you select the best driving school.

 - Teaching Your Teens to Drive – A 56-minute DVD and handbook with step-by-step approaches in helping your teen prepare to drive.